-Early in the sample sales script, there is the question of “how are you doing today”.
+Early in the sample sales script, there is the question, “How are you doing today?”
 It is natural for us to want to say this when we first speak with someone.
 And some of us may ask this to try to build rapport and get the prospect to like us better.

-To fix this, you can simple replace “how you are doing” with “have I caught you in the middle of anything”.
+To fix this, you can simply replace “How you are doing?” with “Have I caught you in the middle of anything?”

-The other critique of the sample sales script would be that it is the sales person talks mostly about their products and company.
-When you are talking to a prospect that is not in “buying” mode, this could push someone away and not really be saying something that grabs their attention and interest.
+The other critique of the would be that it is the salesperson talks mostly about their products and company.
+When you are talking to a prospect who is not in “buying” mode, this could push someone away and not really be saying something that grabs their attention and interest.

 Another way to handle this is to focus more on the prospect by emphasizing the value that you offer and asking the prospect questions about their needs and challenges.